AHolwell/HomeLINK/README.md

 - Designing the code to be agnostic of the device it was working with was an interesting architectual point.
 Especially as I wanted to support any category with the base device I needed to be carefuly to always be mapping to the correct schema and maintain my typing integrity.

 - As I chose to expose certain error messages to the user it was a good exercise in handling my errors carefully, to make sure my error messages were helpful, but had no risk of data leakage.
-This lead to the ValidationError and InternalError extensions
+This lead to the ValidationError and InternalError extensions.
+I'll feedback any validation errors but log Internal errors and respond with a generic error message.
+(I havent actually implemented any logging)

 - How to handle conflicting/repeated requests was also an interesting point.
 Especially in relation to the above - eg. when trying to delete a non-existant device, should I tell the user it wasnt there, or just confirm that there _now_ isn't that device.